tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

     print(keyCode)
 {% endhighlight %}

 Run the sketch.
 Every key that you press produces a corresponding number.
-Most importantly, the arrow keys range is `37`--`40`.
+Importantly, the arrow keys range is `37`--`40`.

 <figure>
   <img src="{{ site.url }}/img/pitl07/keyboard-sna-keycode.png" class="fullwidth" />
   <figcaption>As indicated in the Console, the arrow keys range is 37&ndash;40.</figcaption>
 </figure>

-You can use these numbers with `if` statements to check whether a special key has been pressed.
+You can now use these numbers with `if` statements to check whether a special key has been pressed.
 However, Processing also provides some keyword alternatives to the number codes, such as `ALT`, `CONTROL`, `SHIFT`, `LEFT`, `RIGHT`, `UP`, and `DOWN`.
-Add the following code to your `keyPressed()` function:
+Add some code for arrow-key movement:

 {% highlight py %}
 def keyPressed():